 B.2.1 Reference software presentation

-At the difference with those previous encryption schemes, content sensitive encryption considers the coding structure of the video compressed bitstream and encrypts only the most sensitive information in the video bitstream.
-And CSE generates protected bitstreams that can be decoded by any compliant decoder without requiring access to the encryption key.
-So since the content sensitive encryption takes place inside codec, the reference software is based on JM (ISO/IEC 14496-5 or Rec.
-ITU-T H.264.2) and HM (ISO/IEC 23008-8 or Rec.
-ITU-T H.265.1) reference software for AVC (ISO/IEC 14496-10 or Rec.
-ITU-T H.264.1) and HEVC (ISO/IEC 23008-2 or Rec.
-ITU-T H.265) codecs respectively.
+Unlike previous encryption schemes, content sensitive encryption considers the coding structure of the video compressed bitstream and encrypts only the most sensitive information in the video bitstream.
+Also, CSE generates protected bitstreams that can be decoded by any compliant decoder without requiring access to the encryption key.
+So since the content sensitive encryption takes place inside codec, the reference software is based on ISO/IEC 14496-5 and ISO/IEC 23008-8 reference software for AVC (Rec.
+ITU-T H.264 | ISO/IEC 14496-10) and HEVC (Rec.
+ITU-T H.265 | ISO/IEC 23008-2) codecs respectively.

 To be sure that the ciphered bitstream follow the rules defined in Annex A, it is important to note that ciphered bits maintain this capacity in every coded bitstream.
 So the CSE reference software indicates the bits ‘selected for encryption’ (also called ‘cipherable’) that will correspond to cases where several code-words of same length are available with no major context change when shifting from one to another, and the ciphering will consist to swap on of the bit(s) configuration by another.